-2013’s version of BITY focuses on the battle of the sexes.
+2013’s version of BITY turned it's attention to the battle of the sexes.
 Life, love, death, and happiness shall all hang in the balance as we explore the machinations of all things male and female and attempt to answer the age old question; who will win the battle of the sexes?
-Performances are September 11-13, 18, 20, 21 beginning at 7 PM in the back yard of the Duncan LittleCreek Gallery located at 518 Commercial Street in Elko Nevada.
-The show includes passages from A Midsummer Night's Dream, Taming of the Shrew, Love's Labours Lost, Romeo and Juliet, Hamlet, and Macbeth.
-Tickets are only $5 and are available at the door.
+Performances were held in September and featured passages from A Midsummer Night's Dream, Taming of the Shrew, Love's Labours Lost, Romeo and Juliet, Hamlet, and Macbeth.

-Bard in the Yard II welcomes the Silver Stage Players as our co-executive Producers for the second time!
+Bard in the Yard III welcomes the Silver Stage Players as our co-executive Producers for the third time!
 SSP has a nearly 80 year history of bringing theater to northern Nevada.
 We are so very happy to be working with the area's most decorated theater company!

 Here's what people are saying about GBC, DLC, and SSP's Bard in the Yard II:

 "The Bard in the Yard was awesome!
 Good job Puck!" -Melissa Saumer Coker

 "You have an amazing performance and a great production Very impressive show from an amazing cast." -Betsy Brian